barneypotter24/barneypotter24.github.io/aboutme.md

 My name is Barney Isaksen Potter.
 I have the following qualities:

-- I rock an okay mustache
 - I am mostly empty space
 - I wear number 24
-- I cook a mean chili

 What else do you need?